JCC Maccabi Games FAQ

-How will my teen get to and from Fort Lauderdale?
+How will my teen get to and from Detroit?

 Athletes must travel with the delegation.
-Parents will be responsible for bringing athletes to San Francisco Airport where delegation staff will check-in teens and accompany the group to the games in Fort Lauderdale.
+Parents will be responsible for bringing athletes to San Francisco Airport where delegation staff will check-in teens and accompany the group to the games in Detroit.
 At the designated day/time (TBD), the delegation will travel to the host community together.

-In Fort Lauderdale, the week of the JCC Maccabi Games (Sunday August 6 – Friday August 11) all teens will stay with a host family.
+In Detroit, the week of the JCC Maccabi Games, all teens will stay with a host family.
 Host families are Jewish homes that are part of their greater JCC communities.
 Host families are background checked, screened, and required to attend a mandatory orientation.
 Vaccines will be required for all members of a host family who will be age eligible to receive it.

 Teens can request specific homes that meet their needs such as dietary restrictions and pet allergies.
 Teens can also request a specific roommate.
 Participants may not arrange their own housing or stay in hotels.
 The home hospitality experience is an important part of the Games experience.
 We are very gracious to these host families as they serve as interim parents for the week transporting the teens to and from JCC Maccabi, provide breakfast, laundry, and give your teen an unforgettable home hospitality experience.